PromiseFru/chat_app/README.md

 ### CHAT APP

-A basic chat app built with Expressjs and Socket.io
+A basic browser-base chat app built with Expressjs and Socket.io

+### Installation
+* npm install

 ### Configuration
-* npm install
 * Copy "sample.env" to ".env" and set the variables

 ### Start